GIScience/gis-training-resource-center/content/Trainers_corner/en_training_day_structure.md

 # How to plan and structure a GIS Training Session

 Designing an effective and engaging full-day GIS training session requires careful consideration of various factors, including the training objectives, participant demographics, and preferred learning styles.
-Much of the necessary information can be pulled from the initial high-level planning face covered in the article How to plan a whole GIS Training.
+Much of the necessary information can be pulled from the initial high-level planning phase covered in the article "__[How to plan a whole GIS Training](/Trainers_corner/en_how_to_training.md)__".
 A well-structured training day provides a cohesive framework for delivering content, facilitating interactive activities, and maximizing participant learning outcomes.
 From the initial welcome and orientation to the final recap and reflection, each aspect of the training day contributes to a comprehensive and impactful learning experience.

 In this section, we will explore key components of structuring a full-day GIS training session, including scheduling, session sequencing, breaks, interactive exercises, and strategies for addressing participant questions and challenges.
 By strategically organizing the training day and incorporating diverse teaching methodologies, trainers can create an inclusive and effective learning environment that caters to the needs and preferences of all participants.